 AirFinder OnSite features

-- Real-time indoor and outdoor tracking — Locate assets accurately using BLE, GPS, and LPWAN without relying on Wi-Fi.
+Real-time indoor tracking - Locates assets accurately within campus-based environments using Bluetooth LE and phase ranging technology, without relying on Wi-Fi or IT infrastructure.

 - Geofencing and zone alerts - Set virtual boundaries and get notified when assets enter or leave defined areas.